 • Open to Adults 21 and over.

-• Explore psychotherapy as it relates to sexuality, social status, identities, relational dynamics, intimacy building, transitional time periods and growth, trauma processing, transference and countertransference, etc… Therapists who work with individuals, relationship therapy and groups are all welcome.
+• Explore psychotherapy as it relates to sexuality, social status, identities, relational dynamics, intimacy building, transitional periods and growth, trauma processing, transference, countertransference, etc. Therapists who work with individuals, relationship therapy, and groups are all welcome.

-• Consultations include a combination case consultation especially in relation to "sticky" areas where exploration may be beneficial.
-Here and now process will be part of the group container.
-Long term members build collegial relationship as well as a steady place to process material arising in casework.
+• Consultations include a combination of case consultations, especially in relation to "sticky" areas where exploration may be beneficial.
+The "here and now" process will be part of the group container.
+Long-term members build collegial relationships and a steady place to process material arising in casework.

-• Sessions are paid for monthly, in advance of session dates.
-As this is a closed group, all sessions held are included in monthly charge.
+• Sessions are paid for monthly in advance of session dates.
+As this is a closed group, all sessions are included in the monthly charge.

-• Ideal participants are interested in long term collegiality building and are inclined towards introspection, challenging assumptions, growing in connection and how all of this relates to their work in private practice.
+• Ideal participants are interested in building long-term collegiality and are inclined towards introspection, challenging assumptions, growing in connection, and understanding how all of this relates to their work in private practice.

 • Adjunctive one-on-one consultation sessions are available by appointment.